 If you meet with an accident, witness or discover an accident or injury in which another student, employee, patient or visitor is involved, report it immediately to your instructor or program director.
-An incident report will have to be filled out documenting the incident.
+An incident report will have to be filled out documenting the incident, the form can be found on Canvas.